SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/07-Homework.md

 [/code-editor]
 [task-description]

-Create a JavaScript program, which:

-Prints "**Hello JavaScript**" to the console.
+Create a program that prints "**Hello JavaScript**" to the console.
 [/task-description]
 [code-io /]
 [tests]